octospacc/sitoctt/en/miscellanea/Raccolta-Videogiochi/Minesweeper.md

 Paraphrasing what [a PCGamesN author] writes (https://www.pcgamesn.com/minesweeper/get-free): **Minesweeper is one of the purest forms of digital escapism** that you can experience, because it is the practical demonstration of how a game, to be deeply immersive, does not have a vital need for a detailed _open world_, elaborate narrative, or characters to become attached to.

-<p markdown="1" style="background: #fde; padding: 0.5em;">...Sorry, there's work in progress on this page, I'm setting mines around to troll the next people who come here to read and they will stumble upon a few words... if in the meantime you want to learn how to play read [Wikipedia](https://it.wikipedia.org/Campo_minato_(videogioco)){[:MdTgtBlank:]}, go ahead... </p>
+<p markdown="1" style="background: #fde; padding: 0.5em;">...Sorry, there's work in progress on this page, I'm setting mines around to troll the next people who come here to read and they will stumble upon a few words... if in the meantime you want to learn how to play read [Wikipedia](https://it.wikipedia.org/Campo_minato_(videogioco)), go ahead...</p>

 ## Curiosity

 <div class="Minesweeper Locker"></div>

-* In the 90s, **even at Microsoft** everyone was [obsessed with Minesweeper, especially Bill Gates](https://arstechnica.com/gaming/2023/02/how-bill-gates-minesweeper-addiction-helped -lead-to-the-xbox){[:MdTgtBlank:]}.
+* In the 90s, **even at Microsoft** everyone was [obsessed with Minesweeper, especially Bill Gates](https://arstechnica.com/gaming/2023/02/how-bill-gates-minesweeper-addiction-helped -lead-to-the-xbox).
 I would say that it is not difficult to see how...

-* In 1999, following complaints from a certain Sergio Chiodo (??), who argued that the concept of the minefield game was offensive to the victims of real anti-personnel mines in the world, the [International Campaign for the banning of Campo Minato](http://fc.retecivica.milano.it/rcmweb/fnm/princ.htm#italiano){[:MdTgtBlank:]}.
+* In 1999, following complaints from a certain Sergio Chiodo (??), who argued that the concept of the minefield game was offensive to the victims of real anti-personnel mines in the world, the [International Campaign for the banning of Campo Minato](http://fc.retecivica.milano.it/rcmweb/fnm/princ.htm#italiano).
 Microsoft partially buckled under the pressure, and in Windows Me and 2000 replaced the bombs in the game with flowers, and renamed the game "Meadow of Flowers".[^Regional_Differences]

 	* The campaign only caught on to a limited extent outside Italy (?), and only with Windows Vista did the concept of the meadow of flowers game become global.
 Microsoft has given the possibility to change the game included in the system between mine theme and flower theme, a setting which has a different default value based on the country.[^Windows_Vista_and_Windows_7]